Speaking to a healthcare professional about your psychological health can be intimidating, triggering, and overwhelming.

 - What you’ve tried: Sharing your experience of a particular medication or type of therapy can lead to other options.

-- Your aims: Whether you’ve got a type of therapy in mind or need a doctor’s note for time off work, having an aim for the appointment can focus the conversation.
+- Your goals: Whether you’ve got a type of therapy in mind or need a doctor’s note for time off work, having a goal for the appointment can focus the conversation.

-Similarly, to make the most of counseling sessions, noting down a list of everything you’d like to talk about is a good idea.
+Similarly, to make the most of counseling sessions, having a list of everything you’d like to talk about is a good idea.

-Starting therapy can be overwhelming, and a conversation with a therapist can quickly become hyper-focused on one thing at a time.
+Starting therapy can be overwhelming, and a conversation with a therapist can quickly become hyper-focused on one thing.
 In your first session, having a list of things like, for example, relationship problems, family difficulties, work dilemmas, and food issues, can communicate a larger story to your therapist.
 Even though you won’t cover all of it in the first session, sharing your many concerns can make you feel like you’re on the right track.

 2. Expect Growth Over Time